Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 - Catching errors with assertions is good but preventing them is better!
 - A *unit* is a single function in one situation.
 - User creates the expected result manually.
-- A fixture is used to generate an actual result.
+- A fixture is a set of inputs used to generate an actual result.
-- Assertion statement is used to compare expected result and actual result.
+- Actual result is compared to the expected result, for e.g. using an assertion statement.

 ---